Water & Sanitation

 - In least developed countries, 22% of health care facilities have no water service, 21% no sanitation service, and 22% no waste management service

-- Contaminated water can transmit diseases such diarrhoea, cholera, dysentery, typhoid, and polio
+- Contaminated water can transmit diseases such diarrhea, cholera, dysentery, typhoid, and polio

 - IMR water filters have already reduced water-borne illnesses by 75% in one village in Ecuador.